 Also, prep services are far more efficient and skilled at performing the entire process of receiving, inspection, storage, packaging and labeling – as opposed to a brand new system you would need to implement yourself.

-Cons of FBA prep
+Cons of an FBA prep partner

 Unfortunately, not every FBA prep service can offer 100% reliable, dedicated service year-round.
 This is true for every business in every industry of course.
 But before you allow a service to handle your inventory, it’s always safe to use caution and do your research.
 This is because you are dealing with a lot of money – money that can impact your Amazon business significantly.